-Amy is Vancouver Island artist of contemporary basketry and beautiful, one of a kind furniture art.
-She joined us in the fall of 2018 to share her basket weaving skills and techniques through Lupine Art Studio and we are excited to have her continue instructing workshops into 2019.
+Amy is a Vancouver Island artist of contemporary basketry and beautiful, one of a kind furniture art.
+She joined us in the fall of 2018 to share her basket weaving skills and techniques through Lupine Art Studio.
+We are excited to have her continue instructing workshops into 2019!

 Art related questions: